PLEASE READ ENTIRE POST!

 This pet's adoption includes his physical, fecal, deworming, all vaccines, neuter, and a microchip.

-We require proof that other pets in the household are current are vaccines and prevention.
+We require proof that other pets in the household are current are vaccines, spayed/neutered, and on heartworm prevention.

 Your message has been sent to Rincon's Unwanted Furry Friends.